GDQuest/website/content/news/2018/09/godot-shop-series/index.md

 date = "2018-09-01T08:18:06+09:00"

 categories = ["news"]
-tags = ["Godot user interface tutorial", "Godot engine ui", "Godot control tutorial", "Godot ui tutorial", "Godot interface tutorial", "Godot inventory tutorial", "Godot lifebar tutorial", "Godot game engine", "Godot 3 course", "game design", "Godot 3", "gdquest"]
+keywords = ["Godot user interface tutorial", "Godot engine ui", "Godot control tutorial", "Godot ui tutorial", "Godot interface tutorial", "Godot inventory tutorial", "Godot lifebar tutorial", "Godot game engine", "Godot 3 course", "game design", "Godot 3", "gdquest"]

 [[resources]]
 src = "banner.png"
 name = "banner"
 +++

 This month's course update wraps up the UI arc of the project.
-With 3 chapters, it's more content than initially planned (*a recurring theme at this point*), hopefully for the better 😉
+With 3 chapters, it's more content than initially planned (_a recurring theme at this point_), hopefully for the better 😉

 The **Shop tutorial series** will show you how to both design and code a flexible shop system.
 It works for J-RPGs, Western RPGs, and any type of game, really.
 The logic behind the Inventory and the Shop chapters can apply to a wide range of menus.